ZachMassia/PlatformIO-Mode/README.md

 `platformio-mode` is an Emacs minor mode which allows quick building and uploading of PlatformIO projects with a few short key sequences.

-Code completion can be provided by installing any package compatible with `.clang_complete` files, such as [irony-mode](https://github.com/Sarcasm/irony-mode).
+Code completion can be provided by installing any package compatible with `.ccls` files, such as [ccls](https://github.com/MaskRay/emacs-ccls).
 To keep the index up to date, run `platformio-init-update-workspace` (`C-c i i`) after installing any libraries.